MicrosoftLearning/mslearn-fabric/Instructions/Labs/08a-data-science-explore-data.md

     # Add a legend
     plt.legend()
     plt.show()
     ```

-    From this graph, you're able to observe the range and distribution of prices in the dataset.
-For example, you can see that most prices fall within 1.79 and 2.73, and that this data is right skewed.
+    From this graph, you're able to observe the range and distribution of `BMI` in the dataset.
+For example, most of `BMI` fall within 23.2 and 29.2, and the data is right skewed.

-## Run multivariate analysis
+## Perform multivariate analysis

-Create various visualizations such as scatter plots, box plots, etc., to gain insights into the data's patterns and relationships.
-By visualizing the relationships between multiple variables, you can gain insights into the data and generate hypotheses for further analysis.
+Let's generate visualizations such as scatter plots and box plots to uncover patterns and relationships within the data.

-1. Use the **+ Code** icon below the cell output to add a new code cell to the notebook, and enter the following code in it:
+1. Use the **+ Code** icon below the cell output to add a new code cell to the notebook, and enter the following code.

     ```python
     import matplotlib.pyplot as plt